Please note: a valid prescription is required for all prescription medication.

 Storage and Travel Basics

-Store your capsules at room temperature, away from excessive moisture and heat.
-Keep the container tightly closed and protect from light as directed.
-Leave desiccants in the bottle if provided.
+Store at room temperature in a dry place away from heat and direct light.
+Keep the bottle tightly closed to protect the delayed-release granules from moisture.
+Do not store in a bathroom.
 Keep out of reach of children and pets.

 Benefits